Jessica Splain's the World

 Getting There

-We flew on British Airways through London.
+Back in 2010, we flew on British Airways through London.
 Even though they were in the midst of a very frustrating strike, we managed to get there and back without any disruptions.
 We thanked those who continued to work our flights on the days of the strike!
 As for the service, we loved it.
 They served free food and drink (good quality, too), and the video-on-demand was good enough to keep us entertained the whole way home.
 The other nice thing was that we were able to do a stopover in London for a night.

 • March 2010 - Lisbon, Sintra, and Évora